 The school has developed a number of pro-active, positive strategies to meet the needs of individual students.
 We aim to provide a safe, orderly, harassment-free learning environment.

-Millicent High School provides a breakfast program in our school canteen every morning before homegroup for students who have missed breakfast for any reason before they left for school.
+Millicent High School provides a breakfast program either in our school canteen or Resource Centre every morning before homegroup for students who have missed breakfast for any reason before they left for school.

 There is a wealth of information and support on the internet.
 Listed below are a few sites that we would recommend.